DreamPTK/Sign-web/docs/get_started.md

 [(How to create new environment)](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) -->

-## In Command line (CMD)
+## In Anaconda Prompt

+    cd your_directory

 ### Creating virtual environment
-Create new folder name: "sign_project".
-Put your environment name instead of "envName".
+Create new folder name: "sign_project" on your directory.
+Put your own environment name instead of "envName".

     mkdir sign_project
     cd sign_project